Babli Bouncer

-Babli Bouncer is a 2022 Indian Hindi-language drama film directed by Madhur Bhandarkar starring Tamannaah.
+Babli Bouncer is a 2022 Indian Hindi-language drama film directed by Madhur Bhandarkar and produced by Vineet Jain and Amrita Pandey under the banners Star Studios and Junglee Pictures.
+The film stars Tamannaah Bhatia as Babli, a street-smart woman who becomes a bouncer at a nightclub.
 It premiered on 23 September 2022 on Disney+ Hotstar.

+At the 2023 Filmfare OTT Awards, Babli Bouncer received four nominations, including Best Web Original Film and Best Actress in a Web Original Film for Tamannaah Bhatia.

 Plot

-Babli Tanwar (Tamannaah Bhatia) is an uneducated young girl from Asola Fatepur, a small village near Delhi, where most people are bouncers.
-Despite being of a marriageable age, Babli still hasn't finished her 10th-grade education, and her teacher (nicknamed "Drum") is very upset with her and looks down upon her.
+Babli Tanwar is an uneducated young girl from Asola-Fatehpur, a small village near Delhi, where most people are bouncers.
+Despite being of a marriageable age, she still hasn't finished her 10th-grade education, and her teacher (nicknamed "Drum") is very upset with her and looks down upon her.
 Babli has also trained to be a bouncer since childhood.

-At the wedding of a local couple, Babli meets Drum's son Viraj Kaushik (Abhishek Bajaj), who recently returned from London after five years of study.
+At the wedding of the sarpanch's daughter, Babli meets Drum's son, Viraj Kaushik, who recently returned from London after five years of study.
 Babli develops a crush on him and tries to get close to him.
 As Viraj lives in Delhi, Babli plans to go to Delhi to see him.
 At the same time, Babli starts to receive marriage proposals.
-Babli manages to turn all of them down as she likes Viraj.
+She turns them all down, as she likes Viraj.

-Babli's friend since childhood Kukku (Sahil Vaid), who has long had a crush on her, learns she is receiving marriage proposals and feels insecure.
-So he and his family bring his marriage proposal to Babli's family too.
-Babli's family likes Kukku but she considers him as a friend.
+Babli's friend since childhood, Kukku, who has long had a crush on her, learns she is receiving marriage proposals and feels insecure.
+He and his family bring his marriage proposal to Babli's family too.
+Babli's family likes Kukku but she considers him a friend.
 After realising that Kukku works as a bouncer at a nightclub in Delhi, Babli decides to use him to get herself to Delhi.
-She pretends to like Kukku and asks him to get her a job in Delhi at first, and tells him they can discuss their marriage after a year.
-Kukku's nightclub happened to be hiring a female bouncer, so he referred her to his club, and she got the job.
+She pretends to like Kukku and asks him to get her a job in Delhi.
+She tells him they can discuss marriage after a year.
+Kukku's nightclub is hiring a female bouncer, so he refers her, and she gets the job.